mmore500/mmore500.github.io/blog_personal/_posts/2020-06-17-lgbtqiap-history.md

 ---

 When the last major piece of Supreme LGBTQIAP history --- [Obergefell v.
 Hodges](https://en.wikipedia.org/wiki/Obergefell_v._Hodges) --- came down in 2015, I literally woke up to it.
-My radio alarm switched on to the newscast presenter saying that same-sex marriage had been legalized in all fifty states.
+My radio alarm switched on to the newscast presenter announcing that same-sex marriage had been legalized in all fifty states.
 It was settled.

 I had been peripherally aware of, but never particularly familiar with, political movements to advance LGBTQIAP liberties.
-Like everyone else in high school, I was in the bleachers when the GSA made announcements during assemblies.
+Like most everyone else in high school, I was in the bleachers when the Gay-Straignt Alliance made announcements during assemblies.
-I heard about passing LGBTQIAP controversies and snippets of interviews with activists the same as everyone else when they occasionally rotated through the news cycle.
+I heard about passing LGBTQIAP controversies and caught snippets of interviews with activists the same as everyone else when they occasionally rotated through the news cycle.
-But, laying there with society fundamentally altered basically having done nothing but roll over and adjust my pillow, I began to realize gears in society outside of my comprehension were turning --- and had already been grinding along for a long time.
+But, laying there with society fundamentally altered basically having done nothing but roll over and adjust my pillow, I began to realize gears in society outside of my range of sight were turning --- and had already been grinding along for a long time.

 Soon after, I got tapped on the shoulder by an older gentleman in a salmon v-neck t-shirt.
 My partner and I were walking across the Tacoma Mall, not too far from the infamous Pokemon vending machine.